onlyfyio/OneSkyBundle/README.md

 ## Usage
 ### Pull
-Pull the translations from the OneSky api using the default configuration.
+Pull the translations from the OneSky API using the default configuration.

 ```bash